Larouex/IoTCNanoBLESense33/README.md

 ## Getting Started with the Ardunio BLE Library
-The Ardunio Nano BLE 33 has a robust library for supporting Bluetooth Low Energy "Peripheral Clients" and "Central BLE" applications (like the Raspberry Pi Gateway we are creating in this training series).
+The Ardunio Nano BLE 33 Sense has a robust library for supporting Bluetooth Low Energy "Peripheral Clients" and "Central BLE" applications (like the Raspberry Pi Gateway we are creating in this training series).

 I suggest that you read through the documentation as it is detailed and very well done.
 This will give you the foundation for the code we will be deploying to our device.